Yigit-Kuyu/LLM-on-Local/README.md

 ### Specifications
 - The framework is able to work on local or on internet via *ngrok*.
 - The framework has a memory so you don't need to upload the same pdf files again for each run.
-- By changing the database name in the code, you can create different models for different tasks (best base models according to experiments *mistral* and *qwen2*).
+- By changing the database name in the code, you can create different frameworks for different tasks (best base models according to experiments *mistral* and *qwen2*).
 - To add a new base model, use `ollama pull model_name` (for example, ollama pull aya:8b).
 The alternative base models can be found [here](https://ollama.com/library).
 - If you push "Clear Uploads" button, you will delete the whole database.
 - To decrease processing time:
   - Reduce the number of query variations
   - Optimize chunk size
   - Reduce number of documents retrieved

 The UI is here:

 ![AV_Module](https://github.com/Yigit-Kuyu/LLM-on-Local/blob/main/Interface.jpg)